Skip to Content Skip to Navigation

 PHI 2635H

 (Offered fall, spring, and summer).
 Prerequisite: ENC1101 with a minimum grade of "C." (Meets Philosophy/Religion Humanities requirement.)
-A study of controversial and/or ethical issues that arise within the practice of medicine and within biomedical research.
+This course examines ethical issues that arise within the practice of medicine and within biomedical research.
 Case studies and thought experiments will be used to explore the ethical and professional responsibilities of those working in the medical profession.
-Topics include, but are not limited to, the patient-physician relationship, abortion, infertility, genetics, cloning, euthanasia, organ transplant, health care reform, and other relevant ethical issues unique to the biomedical field.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+Topics may include the patient-physician relationship, abortion, infertility, genetics, cloning, euthanasia, organ transplant, and health care reform.
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3